tetratecx/tis-plus/README.md

 a.
 Login to MP UI
 b.
 Under Tenants, create one tenant
 c.
 Under workspace, first select your tenant and create a new workspace.
-    i.
-It'll ask to select cluster and namespaces to include.
-Here we keep logically connected namespaces where we want them in a single view of topology. ii.
-We can create as many workspaces as we want under one tenant.
+    - It'll ask to select cluster and namespaces to include.
+Here we keep logically connected namespaces where we want them in a single view of topology.
+    - We can create as many workspaces as we want under one tenant.

 Note - To automate above steps, you can follow -